Marcelo Brozović: International career

+Early senior career

-On 31 May 2014, Brozović was included in Niko Kovač's final list for 2014 FIFA World Cup, and made his debut for the main squad on 7 June, starting in a 1–0 success against Australia at the Estádio de Pituaçu.
+On 31 May 2014, Brozović was included in Niko Kovač's final list for 2014 FIFA World Cup, and made his senior squad debut on 7 June, starting in a 1–0 victory against Australia at the Estádio de Pituaçu.
 Brozović made his World Cup debut five days later, playing the last 26 minutes in a 1–3 loss against Brazil.

-Since the 2014 World Cup, Brozović became a regular starter in Croatia's Euro 2016 qualifiers, playing alongside Luka Modrić and Ivan Rakitić as part of a rotating midfield triangle for Croatia.
-He scored his first goal for Croatia against Azerbaijan, in a 6–0 win in Osijek.
+Since the 2014 FIFA World Cup, Brozović has become a regular starter in Croatia's UEFA Euro 2016 qualifying, playing alongside Luka Modrić and Ivan Rakitić as part of a rotating midfield triangle for Croatia.
+Later that October, Brozović scored his first goal for Croatia in a 6–0 home victory against Azerbaijan.
 His second goal of the Euro 2016 qualifiers came in March 2015 against Norway, when he gave his team a 1–0 lead with a low curving shot from 20 meters into the bottom right corner.

 In May 2016, Brozović was part of Croatia squad for the UEFA Euro 2016.
-He made his first UEFA European Championship appearance in Croatia's first match of Group D versus Turkey, playing full 90 minutes as the team won 1–0.
+He made his first UEFA European Championship appearance in Croatia's first match of Group D against Turkey, playing full 90 minutes as the team won 1–0.
 He later netted a brace for Croatia on 12 November 2016 in a World Cup qualifier against Iceland.

-In May 2018 he was named in Croatia's preliminary 32 man squad for the 2018 FIFA World Cup in Russia.
-He made the final squad, as Croatia progressed all the way to the final versus France.
+In May 2018, Brozović was named in Croatia's preliminary 32-man squad for the 2018 FIFA World Cup in Russia.
+He was included in the final squad as Croatia progressed all the way to the final against France.
 Brozović was a mainstay in the starting lineup, and he went the full 90 as Croatia lost 4–2.

+Later international career and retirement

+In May 2021, Brozović was called up for the postponed UEFA Euro 2020.
+In November 2022, he was selected in the 26-man squad for the 2022 FIFA World Cup in Qatar.
+Croatia managed to win the bronze medal in the latter, after a 2–1 victory against Morocco in the third place play-off.

+On 7 June 2024, he was named in the 26-man squad for the UEFA Euro 2024.
+Two months later, on 14 August, he announced his retirement from international football, having earned 99 caps for his country.

 Style of play

-Brozović's style of play has been compared to that of Frank Lampard.
 He is noted for his passing, tackling, runs and stamina.
-He is usually deployed as a deep-lying playmaker or box-to-box midfielder, but is considered to be a versatile midfielder who can perform well anywhere in midfield.
+He is usually deployed as a deep-lying playmaker or box-to-box midfielder, but is considered to be a versatile midfielder who can perform well anywhere in the midfield.
+He is known for his astute tactical awareness, robust physical presence and exceptional passing ability.